 In my thesis I worked on hyperbolic lattice counting problems.
-The classical hyperbolic lattice point problem is the hyperbolic analogous of the Gauss’ circle problem.
+The classical hyperbolic lattice point problem is the hyperbolic analogue of the Gauss’ circle problem.
 I studied various modifications of it, as well as arithmetic applications of them.

 You can find my thesis here.